songchangyi/Learning/README.md

 # My learnings

-Include but are not limited to :
+Includes but is not limited to :

 - ML / NLP / DL basic knowledge
 - Frameworks : Tensorflow, Keras, Pytorch